Introduction

 - the Add to Playlist panel

 At the moment, we are not planning to make the Admin experience accessible too.
-Please refer to the Docebo Accessibility Conformance Report for further details on the accessible areas and the criteria Docebo satisfies.
+Please refer to the Docebo Accessibility Statement (opens in a new tab) and to the Docebo Accessibility Conformance Report (VPAT) (opens in a new tab) for further details on the accessible areas and the criteria Docebo satisfies.

 Look & Feel and User Experience

 - Forms.
-The login, self-registration, and password reset forms have been redesigned by keeping consistent and uniform spaces in order to group related content.
+All the forms used in the accessible areas (such as the login, the self-registration, and password reset form) keep consistent and uniform spaces in order to group the related content.

 - Visible Focus.
 Since the platform can be navigated with keyboards, the visible focus for keyboard navigation has a dedicated style, created on purpose.

 - Tooltips.
-All of the interactive elements now have a tooltip, readable by screen readers.
+All of the interactive elements have a label readable by screen readers.
+If they do not have a label shown on the screen, they have a visible tooltip.

-- Snackbars.
+- Toast Bars.
 The layout of snackbars has been redesigned, and in case more than one snackbar is displayed, they are piled up, so that they are all visible.

 Keyboard Navigation